Wexford: History

 County Wexford produced strong support for Confederate Ireland during the 1640s.
 A fleet of Confederate privateers was based in Wexford town, consisting of sailors from Flanders and Spain as well as local men.
 Their vessels raided English Parliamentarian shipping, giving some of the proceeds to the Confederate government in Kilkenny.
 As a result, the town was sacked by the English Parliamentarians during the Cromwellian conquest of Ireland in 1649.
 Many of its inhabitants were killed and much of the town was burned.
 In 1659 Solomon Richards was appointed Governor, but he was dismissed and imprisoned following the Restoration the next year.

 Wexford's early- and mid- 18th-century history is less frequently remembered than later periods, however, the impact of this period is evident from the architectural fabric of the town such as the gabled Dutch Billy houses such as on Main Street.

-County Wexford was the centre of the 1798 rebellion against British rule.
-Wexford town was held by the United Irishmen throughout the Wexford Rebellion and was the scene of a notorious massacre of local loyalists by the United Irishmen, who executed them with pikes on Wexford bridge.
+County Wexford was the centre of the 1798 rebellion against British rule, and Wexford town was held by the United Irishmen throughout the Wexford Rebellion.
+Nearby Scullabogue was the scene of a notorious massacre of local loyalists by the United Irishmen, and there were also executions and reprisals at Wexford Bridge.

-Redmond Square, near the railway station, commemorates the elder John Edward Redmond (1806–1865) who sat in the House of Commons of the United Kingdom as a Liberal Member of Parliament (MP) for the city of Wexford.
+Redmond Square, near Wexford railway station, commemorates the elder John Edward Redmond (1806–1865) who sat in the House of Commons of the United Kingdom as a Liberal Member of Parliament (MP) for the city of Wexford.
 The inscription reads: "My heart is with the city of Wexford.
 Nothing can extinguish that love but the cold soil of the grave."
 His nephew William Archer Redmond (1825–1880) sat as an MP in Isaac Butt's Home Rule Party from 1872 until 1880.
 Willie Redmond sat as an MP for Wexford from 1883 until 1885.
 The younger John Redmond, was a devoted follower of Charles Stewart Parnell and leader of the Irish Parliamentary Party until his death in April 1918.
 He is interred in the Redmond family vault, at the old Knights' Templars' chapel yard of St. John's Cemetery, Upper St. John's Street.

 Redmond Park was formally opened in May 1931 as a memorial to Willie Redmond, who died in 1917 while serving with the 16th (Irish) Division during the Messines offensive and was buried on the Western Front.